FelixOnline/v2/content/articles/2016-6-10-mech-eng-head-tells-students-hes-voting-remain.md

 This comes after Alice Gast, the Imperial President, sent an email out to all students and staff saying how college could not tell its students how to vote, but that Imperial had been involved with the remain campaign.

-Staff in the RSM took a different view, forwarding an email out to all students and staff from Imperial’s Britain Stronger in Europe campaign group, but adding they were happy to send an email out from the equivalent pro\-Brexit group.
+Staff in the RSM took a different view, forwarding an email out to all students and staff from Imperial’s Britain Stronger in Europe campaign group, but adding they were happy to send an email out from the equivalent pro-Brexit group.

 _In our print edition we mistakenly printed "Professor Crawley made no secret of how we will be voting in the referendum" when we meant to say "Professor Crawley made no secret of how **he** will be voting in the referendum."_